 In the original TB-303, it was possible to remove the C-cell batteries, wait a few days, or perhaps weeks, and then power the machine on again, to find that the stored patterns and tracks have been either corrupted or erased.
 To perform the same operation with a machine with Option B or C, you must disconnect the machine from its external power adaptor and remove the C-cell batteries.
 There is no need to remove the coin-cell lithium battery, since excessive current drain on this battery is prevented by a 100 ohm resistor.
-Short the VRAM wire mentioned in the previous section to ground.
+Short the VRAM wire mentioned in the previous section to ground, such as to the metal ground of any of the Devil Fish's or original TB-303's 3.5mm sockets.
 It is probably OK to do this with a wire with close to zero ohms resistance, but don't be surprised if you see a small spark.
 A more civilised method involves using a 10 ohm resistor in series with the lead, to reduce the current spike.

-5 - Option C - C-cells with under-voltage protection, large capacitor and a replaceable lithium coin-cell battery already installed
+5 - Option C - C-cells with under-voltage protection, large capacitor and a user replaceable lithium coin-cell battery already installed